vbhat1976/terraform-workshop/exercises/11/README.md

 depends_on = ["aws_alb_listener.http"]
 ```

-The `depends_on` property is a common terraform resource property that allows you to define explicit dependencies.
-In many
+The `depends_on` meta attribute is a common terraform resource property that allows you to define explicit dependencies.
+In most
 cases, Terraform is capable of automatically determining resource dependencies on its own, and thus can make its own internal
 decisions about the order of operation.
 In certain other cases, it's useful to set `depends_on` to resource pointers so you
 can instruct Terraform that the items in the list should be created before this resource (or this resource should be destroyed